CaseyK9/ParioX/README.md

 # ParioX (BETA 0.1)
 ParioX is a php-written uploading, viewing and downloading tool for images, videos and files.
 Written to work for ShareX, but supports any POST request through form-data!

+# Features:
+- Supports uploading of images, videos and files!
+- mime type recognision, mimetypes not configured in the config are sorted as files and don't have a display feature
+- Build in mp4 player!
+- images scale to the size of the view window.
+- Instant download feature
+- User management system and multi user support.

+# Requirements:
+- A recent version of MySQL/MariaDB
+- PHP 5.6
+- Apache, nginx or any webserver with PHP support.

 # Known issues/TODO:
 - Create an actual front page and not a dummy bootstrap layout
+- Make it so the original filename will be kept upon download(this is more needed for uploaded files than images)
 - Clean up the view page a bit
 - the installation needs to be reworked and is a jquery mess, but works!
 - Clean up the admin page